-In the course of its business, the Company is exposed to a limited number of financial risks: liquidity risk, market risk (including interest rate risk and currency risk) and credit risk.
+In the course of its business, the Company is exposed to a limited number of financial risks: liquidity risk, market risk (including interest rate risk) and credit risk.
 Exposure to liquidity, market and credit risks arises in the normal course of the Company's business.
-Management has the overall responsibility for the establishment and oversight of the financial risk management framework.
+The directors have the overall responsibility for the establishment and oversight of the financial risk management framework.